monsoonmaelstrom/book2/book2.md

 “He’ll be fine,” Alex says.

-I just nod, and curl up next to Liam, hating that I’m the sort of person who’s willing to gamble with his life.
+I simply nod, and curl up next to Liam, hating that I’m the sort of person who’s willing to gamble with his life.

 “You did the right thing, Hazel.”